Gauthier-Gad/team/InstallVM.md

 Click and drag to recognise Eclipse https://marketplace.eclipse.org/content/statet-r

-Prob with proxy when installing packages
+Probems with proxy when installing packages...due to this fucking proxy.

+### 7. R notes

 ---